dgudim2/obsidian_vault/uni/ISP services/practical work/Practical work.md

 > [!analysis]
 >
-> We can see some **DHT** packet captures, but none are decoded correctly, which suggests a miss-classification
+> We can see some **DHT** packet captures, but none are decoded correctly, which suggests a missclassification
 >
 > ![[Pasted image 20250928180252.png]]
 > > IMG 9 - Misclassified DHT